 - Access to the Construction Products Association (CPA) technical team, industry statistics and members only web site.

-- Whole industry statistics and trends issued to full and associate members on a half yearly and annual basis.
+- Whole industry statistics and trends issued to system manufacturer members on annual basis.
+Ad hoc reports are issued to all members.

-- Individual technical committees focused on specific industry sectors for example, rainscreen, safety lines and sustainability.
+- Individual technical focus groups concentrating on specific industry sectors for example, rainscreen, safety lines and sustainability.

-- Direct input into British Standard and International drafting committees covering, amongst others:
+- Direct input into British Standard and International drafting committees and other bodies covering, amongst others:

-- BS 5427 Code of Practice for roof and wall covering
+- BS 5427 + A1 Code of Practice for roof and wall covering

 - CEN TC 128 SC7